IrvingZha0/lab-bcos/docs/AMOP.md

 </bean>
 ```

-If DMZ is used, the below is required for the proxy server:
+If DMZ is used, the below is require to configured for the proxy server:
 ```xml

 <?xml version="1.0" encoding="UTF-8" ?>